junkidesu/reservant/README.md

 # reservant-exe

-Nodemon clone for your Haskell executable applications.
+Nodemon clone for your Haskell web applications.
 Use reservant to automatically re-build and restart your Haskell application as you make changes to your code.

 ## Libraries Used